-Given this substantial but sub-dominant late gas supply, the character of star formation in the second episode is set by the SFE contrast parameter, $\Delta_{\rm SFE}$ (or $\delta_{\rm SFE}$), which scales the efficiency in the second phase relative to the first.
-The posterior favors $\delta_{\rm SFE} \approx 0.72$, implying that the star formation efficiency during the second infall is roughly 28\% lower than in the initial burst.
-For typical first-episode efficiencies in the range ${\rm SFE}_1 \sim 2.9$–$4.2~{\rm Gyr}^{-1}$, this corresponds to ${\rm SFE}_2 \sim 2.1$–$3.0~{\rm Gyr}^{-1}$, i.e.\ still a vigorous but noticeably milder mode of star formation.
-Combined with the non-zero second-infall duration ($\tau_2 \sim 1.7$~Gyr), this reduced efficiency means that the second generation of bulge stars forms less intensely per unit gas mass and over a more extended period than the first, even though the total late-time gas mass (set by $\sigma_2$) remains significant.
+Given this substantial but subdominant late gas supply, the character of the star formation in the second episode is set by the SFE contrast parameter, $\Delta_{\rm SFE}$ (or $\delta_{\rm SFE}$), which scales the efficiency in the second phase relative to the first.
+The posterior favors $\delta_{\rm SFE} \approx 0.72$, implying that the SFE during the second infall is roughly 28\% lower than in the initial burst.
+For typical first-episode efficiencies in the range ${\rm SFE}_1 \sim 2.9$--$4.2~{\rm Gyr}^{-1}$, this corresponds to ${\rm SFE}_2 \sim 2.1$--$3.0~{\rm Gyr}^{-1}$, i.e., still a vigorous but noticeably milder mode of star formation.
+Combined with the nonzero second-infall duration ($\tau_2 \sim 1.7$~Gyr), this reduced efficiency means that the second generation of bulge stars forms less intensely per unit gas mass and over a more extended period than the first, even though the total late-time gas mass (set by $\sigma_2$) remains significant.

 This change in efficiency has direct chemical consequences.
-A more gradual, lower-SFE star formation during the second infall allows a larger fraction of Type~Ia supernovae to explode while stars are still being formed, increasing the iron contribution from the delayed channel relative to the $\alpha$-elements from core-collapse events.
-In the model this naturally drives lower [$\alpha$/Fe] ratios in the younger, metal-rich bulge stars, matching the observed downturn in [$\alpha$/Fe] at high [Fe/H] and the location of the ``knee'' in [$\alpha$/Fe]–[Fe/H] near solar metallicity.
-The posterior thus favors a configuration in which an initial, very high-efficiency burst rapidly builds most of the bulge mass and establishes the $\alpha$-enhanced, metal-poor population, while a later, somewhat less efficient but still rapid second phase---fed by the non-zero $\sigma_2$---extends star formation, boosts the metal-rich tail of the MDF, and imprints the low-[$\alpha$/Fe] sequence.
+A more gradual, lower-SFE star formation during the second infall allows a larger fraction of SNe~Ia to explode while stars are still being formed, increasing the iron contribution from the delayed channel relative to the $\alpha$-elements from core-collapse events.
+In the model, this naturally drives lower [$\alpha$/Fe] ratios in the younger, metal-rich bulge stars, matching the observed downturn in [$\alpha$/Fe] at high [Fe/H] and the location of the ``knee'' in [$\alpha$/Fe]--[Fe/H] near solar metallicity.
+The posterior thus favors a configuration in which an initial, very high-efficiency burst rapidly builds most of the bulge mass and establishes the $\alpha$-enhanced, metal-poor population, while a later, somewhat less efficient but still rapid second phase---fed by the nonzero $\sigma_2$---extends the star formation, boosts the metal-rich tail of the MDF, and imprints the low-[$\alpha$/Fe] sequence.
 This combination of a violent first burst followed by a milder, extended second episode is fully consistent with the abundance pattern constraints discussed above and with independent bulge chemical evolution studies.